jvoisin/snuffleupagus/doc/source/faq.rst

-Some options won't break anything, like :ref:`harden-rand <harden-rand-feature>`, but some like :ref:`global_strict <global-strict-feature>` or overly-restrictives :ref:`virtual-patching<virtual-patching-feature>` rules might pretty well break your website.
+Some options won't break anything, like :ref:`harden-rand <harden-rand-feature>`, but some like :ref:`global_strict <global-strict-feature>` or overly-restrictive :ref:`virtual-patching<virtual-patching-feature>` rules might pretty well break your website.
 It's up to you to configure Snuffleupaggus accordingly to your needs.

-You can also enable the ``simulation`` mode on features that you're not sure about, to see what would snuffleupagus do to your application, before activating them for good.
+You can also enable the ``simulation`` mode on features that you're not sure about, to see what snuffleupagus would do to your application, before activating them for good.

 How can I find out the problem when my application breaks?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""